 As an hourly or salaried employee, disputes can arise regarding how much you are being paid or have been paid, overtime rates, vacation pay, and more.

-When an employer ends a worker's employment in a manner that violates any of the West Virginia labor laws, it is considered to be wrongful termination.
+When an employer ends a worker's employment in a manner that violates federal or West Virginia labor laws, it is considered to be wrongful termination.
 In these situations, the employee has the right to fight for compensation and justice.

 Why do I need an employment law attorney?

 A violation of employment law can turn your life upside down.
 If you don't have an attorney working for you, you could possibly lose many of the things you value - your job, your house, your car and many other possessions you worked hard to obtain.

 We understand what's at stake in such cases.
 We also know that you only have one opportunity to make their case.
 That's why we work so hard.
 We know that the work we do today can affect our clients for the rest of their lives.

 You can expect the same high standards when you hire us to work for you.
 We treat every client with dignity and respect.
 We promptly return phone calls.
 We answer your questions and always put your best interests first.